My Dog Killed A Bird, What Do I Do?

 Well, if a dog eats a bird, there is a sufficient chance that they will remain healthy and it won’t bother them.
 Eating small animals and birds has historically been part of dogs’ feeding habits.
 So, their digestive tract is well adapted to it.

-However, there are certain concerns about eating wild games and dead animals.
+However, there are certain concerns about eating wild game and dead animals.
 Your dog can get infected if it eats an infected bird.

 Your dog might have contracted an infection if you observe these symptoms: